Laos

 capital of LaosVientiane – The charming capital of Laos

-Vientiane, affectionately known as “The City of the Moon,” is a vibrant capital with rich cultural heritage and French colonial charm.
-Its history, deeply rooted in Buddhism, showcases stunning temples and monuments, making it a serene and spiritual hub in Southeast Asia, where the Mekong River flows peacefully by.
+Vientiane, also known as “The City of the Moon,” is a lively capital with a deep cultural heritage and French colonial influence.
+Its history is strongly connected to Buddhism, which is reflected in the many temples and monuments throughout the city.
+Vientiane offers a peaceful setting alongside the Mekong River, making it a serene hub in Southeast Asia.

 πŸ“œ Timeline of Vientiane